 Some of the world's most successful YouTubers rack up millions of views a day, and thanks to sponsorships, ad revenue and appearances that can translate pretty directly into really, really hefty paychecks.
-These are the top 10 earners on YouTube from 2019, in case you need any more persuasion.
+These are some of the top earners on YouTube, in case you need any more persuasion.

 Ryan Kaji - $26 million

 Ryan's World started as a toy review and unboxing channel, but times change, and as it's exploded into one of YouTube's most popular channels it's become more of an educational platform, with episodes centred around school challenges and learning in fun ways.
 It all stars Ryan Kaji, its young child star, although he doesn't feature for entire episodes to avoid getting burnt out.

 His channel is absolutely raking it in, meanwhile, with earnings for 2019 topping out at over $25 million, ensuring that Ryan's probably going to be able to take it easy for most of his days.

 Dude Perfect - $20 million